keirthana/anbox-cloud-docs/howto/application/stream.md

-You can stream applications using the `amc` CLI or a stream client.
-The stream client can be the Anbox Cloud dashboard or your custom stream client.
+You can stream applications using the Anbox Cloud dashboard or your custom stream client.
+You can also stream applications by launching an instance with streaming enabled, using the `amc` CLI.

 ## Using the CLI